Matrix product state approximations to quantum states of low energy variance: Proof of Lemma

 The first term of $\mathcal{M}'_1$ can be bounded as

-In the second inequality, we have used that the error function terms are bounded by 1.
-To bound the discrete sum error terms, we use the Euler-Maclaurin formula to change summations to integrals.
+In the second inequality, we have used that the error function is bounded by 1.
+To bound the discrete sum error terms, we use the\textit{ Euler-Maclaurin formula} to change summations to integrals.
 It is given as follows

 where $B_n$ denotes the $n^{\text{th}}$ Bernoulli number, and the remainder term $\mathcal{R}_p$ is bounded as

 The choice of $p$ is up to us.
 Taking $p=2$, the error term of $\mathcal{M}'_1$ can be bounded as